Parent Empowerment Peer (PEP) Project

 Why This Matters

-For families who have experienced harm, stigma, or distrust in their encounters with child welfare and related systems, having a PEPS mentor who believes in them and understands their journey is transformative.
+Families who have navigated challenging or complex experiences with child welfare and related systems often benefit deeply from having a PEP mentor who believes in their strengths and understands their journey.

-This project acknowledges that emotional healing and trust-building are essential to motivating families to engage, grow, and reunify successfully.
+This project recognizes that fostering emotional healing and building trusting relationships are foundational to supporting families as they engage, grow, and work toward successful reunification.

 Contact & More Information